Metropolitan College

 MET AD 515

-The course explores modern project management by providing an enterprise- level, experiential view of the discipline focused on connecting projects to the organization's mission, vision, and values.
-The theme of the course is applying key project management tools and techniques, through case-based group work, which will help students identify, analyze, and develop practical proposals to real-world issues.
-Groups select, plan, report, and then present on their project's scope, schedule, cost, risk, quality, and communications elements using tools such as the WBS, network diagram, PERT estimate, Gantt chart (including the use of MS Project), risk register, and heat map.
-Students also gain familiarity with important new concepts in project management: Agile frameworks, actionable sustainability thinking, and Benefits Realization Management, all of which will be important for their success not only in other graduate courses, but as they lead projects for their organizations so as to provide lasting, triple-bottom-line value.
-The course is aligned with the latest PMBOK' Guide from the Project Management Institute.
+Corequisite: PM 100 lab - Explore modern project management from an enterprise- level, experiential view of the discipline focused on connecting projects to the organization's mission, vision, and values.
+The theme of the course is applying key project management tools and techniques through case-based group work, which will help you identify, analyze, and develop practical proposals to real-world issues.
+Your group will select, plan, report, and then present on your project's scope, schedule, cost, risk, quality, and communications elements using tools such as the WBS, network diagram, PERT estimate, Gantt chart (including the use of MS Project), risk register, and heat map.
+As you complete an AI workbook, you will gain familiarity with important new concepts in project management: Agile frameworks, actionable sustainability thinking, and Benefits Realization Management, all of which will be important for success not only in other graduate courses, but as you lead projects for organizations so as to provide lasting, triple-bottom-line value.
+The course is aligned with the latest edition of the PMBOK® Guide from the Project Management Institute.
 4 cr.
 Tuition: $3380

 Summer 1 (May 19-June 26)